How to Turn Off Location Tracking on Your iPhone

 How to see your iPhone location history

 An iPhone’s default setting is to automatically record your location.
 Logging in to view your iPhone location history is a good place to start to see just how much information about your whereabouts has been tracked.
 According to Apple, “Your iPhone and iCloud connected devices will keep track of places you have recently been, as well as how often and when you visited them, in order to learn places that are significant to you.
 This data is end-to-end encrypted and cannot be read by Apple.”
 However, Sreejith Omanakuttan, Associate technical manager at Fingent, a custom software development company, shares, “Even though [Apple] says that [the data] is encrypted and that [it] doesn’t leave your phone, it’s a gamble to carry around such a detailed history on your device.
 It’d be a major privacy breach if someone around you gained access to your device.”
+Make sure you check all your iPhone privacy settings to ensure your information is protected.

 Here’s how to view location data on iPhone: